 Now that you know how much RAM you need, you might want to upgrade your memory.
-However, there are a few other factors that you should consider when buying new memory sticks, such as its speed, latency, and more.
+However, there are a few other factors that you should consider when buying new memory sticks, like speed, latency, and more.

-What is the Difference Between DDR3 vs DDR4 RAM?
+What Is the Difference Between DDR3 and DDR4?

-If you shop around for RAM, you’ll notice that there are DDR3 and DDR4 sticks.
-The main difference between DDR3 vs DDR4 is that the newer DDR4 sticks are faster, more energy-efficient, and have a higher capacity.
+If you shop around for RAM, you’ll notice most of them are DDR3 and DDR4 DDR5 sticks.
+The main difference between them is that the new DDR4 sticks are faster, more energy-efficient, and have a higher capacity than DDR3.

 DDR stands for Double Data Rate, and the numbers 3 and 4 refer to the memory chip’s version.
 RAM speed (also known as clock speed or frequency) is measured in megahertz (MHz).
 This measure tells you how many times your RAM can access its storage space per second.

-As of now, DDR3 RAM can only reach a maximum speed of 2133 MHz, while DDR4 doesn’t have any speed limits.
+As of now, DDR3 RAM can only reach a maximum speed of 2133 MHz, while DDR4 goes from 2,133 MHz to 4266 MT/s (million transfers per second).
 When it comes to capacity, DDR3 can only handle up to 16 GB per stick, but you can buy DDR4 modules up to 256 GB.

 DDR3 and DDR4 also come in different standard sizes.
 A DDR3 RAM stick won’t fit into a DDR4 RAM slot.
-So. before you upgrade your RAM, make sure to check or search what kind of RAM slot your computer has.
+So, before you upgrade your RAM, make sure to find out what kind of RAM slots your computer has.
 Also, it is important to note that desktop computers use a different kind of RAM than laptops.

 Does RAM Speed Matter?